 When they are used in medical imaging, a beam is directed at an area of the body and captured behind that area by a detector or film.
 An image is produced based on the differing amounts of radiation absorbed by the bone and tissue that the X-rays pass through.

-Side Effects of X-ray Exposure is Carefully Studied
+Side Effects of X-ray Exposure

 One of the situations that understandably raises additional concerns about the safety of X-rays is their use during pregnancy.
 If you are trying to get pregnant, think you might be pregnant or are pregnant, it is important that you let your doctor know before you have an X-ray.
 You should also talk with your doctor if you had an X-ray before you knew you were pregnant.

 X-ray imaging of the head, teeth, chest, arms, and legs won’t expose your reproductive organs or a fetus to radiation.
 An abdominal X-ray will expose your baby to the imaging radiation.
 The risk of harm to your baby from an abdominal X-ray depends on the radiation dose and your baby’s gestational age.
 Your doctor can provide more details and help you understand the risks of the procedure versus its benefits.